VisheshGhule/project_chat_application/README.md

 - Build: CodeBuild using buildspec.yml
 - Deploy: S3 bucket created in step 3

-### 8. Tested the pipeline
+### 8. Test the pipeline

 - Pushed code to GitHub
 - CodePipeline triggered automatically
-- Site deployed to S3 and served via CloudFront 🚀
+- Site deployed to S3 and served via CloudFront
+- Open the CloudFront domain or your custom domain 🚀

 ### CI/CD Architecture